 We now show the main result of this section in the following steps: first we conclude about decreasing best-replies; then we observe that there is a downward jump in the reaction function at point d and that this jump is unique.
-Finally we use Tarski's Fixed Point Theorem to conclude of the existence of equilibria in the subsets of the strategy space defined using point d.
+Finally we use Topkis fixed point theorem to conclude of the existence of equilibria in the subsets of the strategy space defined using point d.

-Finally we treat the setting of Section 4, extending its results to the ordinal definitions of complementarity.
+Finally we treat the setting of Section ??, extending its results to the ordinal definitions of complementarity.

-Theorem 6.1 If A1', A2, A3 and A4 hold, then the game $\Gamma$ has at least one pair of asymmetric PSNEs and no symmetric one.
+Theorem 5.1 If A1', A2, A3 and A4 hold, then the game $\Gamma$ has at least one pair of asymmetric PSNEs and no symmetric one.